 Make sure you wear clothing which is appropriate for cycling.
 You should be able to move freely without items covering your lights or getting caught in your bike's chain and wheels.
 It’s important to dress to be seen, so consider wearing:

-light-coloured or fluorescent clothing that helps other road users to see you in daylight and poor light
+- light-coloured or fluorescent clothing that helps other road users to see you in daylight and poor light; and

 - reflective clothing and/or accessories e.g. a belt or arm/ankle bands when it is dark.